Ice King: Appearances

+Adventure Time (2010–2018)

-Ice King was introduced as an antagonist in the series.
-A wizard capable of creating and manipulating snow and ice, the Ice King is the ruler of the Ice Kingdom, which is inhabited by penguins.
-The Ice Kingdom is located in the land of Ooo, where the series takes place.
+Ice King, a wizard capable of creating and manipulating snow and ice, was introduced as an antagonist of the series' main characters Finn (Jeremy Shada) and Jake (DiMaggio).
+A recurring plot point throughout the series is his attempts to kidnap princesses and force them to marry him, which are repeatedly foiled by Finn and Jake.
+Ice King rules over the Ice Kingdom, which is located in the land of Ooo where the series takes place and inhabited by penguins.
 About a thousand years before the start of the series, the Earth was ravaged by the Mushroom War, a nuclear conflict that mutated life and created the magical setting of Ooo.
-Ice King is introduced as an antagonist of the main characters Finn and Jake.
-A recurring plot point throughout the series is his attempts to kidnap princesses and force them to marry him, which are repeatedly foiled by Finn and Jake.

-The Ice King's heart escapes his body in the first season episode "Ricardio the Heart Guy" and takes on anthropomorphic features.
-The heart, named Ricardio (George Takei), competes with Finn for the affections of Princess Bubblegum (Hynden Walch).
-Ricardio tries to seduce Princess Bubblegum by impressing her with his knowledge of ancient technology.
-Ice King warns Finn and Jake of Ricardio's origins and evil nature, and they stop him before he can cut out Princess Bubblegum's heart and marry it.
-Ricardio returns in the fourth season episode "Lady & Peebles".
-He wears a paper mask and has fashioned arms and legs for himself out of Ice King's severed tissue, believing that this will make him more attractive to Princess Bubblegum.
-Ricardio kidnaps Finn and Jake so that she will try to rescue them.
-She defeats Ricardio in single combat.
+The Ice King's heart escapes his body in "Ricardio the Heart Guy", the seventh episode of the first season, and takes on anthropomorphic features.
+The heart, named Ricardio (George Takei), attempts to seduce Princess Bubblegum (Hynden Walch).
+A weakened Ice King warns Finn and Jake of Ricardio's origins and evil nature.
+After they defeat him, Ice King puts Ricardio back in his body and is restored to health.
+Ricardio escapes from Ice King's body again in "Lady & Peebles", the 19th episode of the fourth season.
+Ricardio fashions a body out of Ice King's flesh, believing that it will make him more attractive to Princess Bubblegum who rejects and defeats him in single combat.

-The third season special "Holly Jolly Secrets" revealed that the Ice King was once an antiquarian named Simon Petrikov.
-He purchased a magical crown from a dockworker in northern Scandinavia.
+The third season two-part special "Holly Jolly Secrets" revealed that the Ice King was once an antiquarian named Simon Petrikov, who purchased a magical crown from a dockworker in Scandinavia.
 Simon soon discovered that wearing the crown was gradually turning his skin blue and making him act erratically.
-Simon's fiance Betty Grof (Lena Dunham) left him as a result of the crown's influence over him.
+Simon's fiancée Betty Grof (Lena Dunham) left him as a result of the crown's influence over him.
 The crown's magic allowed him to survive the apocalyptic Mushroom War.